plrigaux/firstNames/README.md

 To be able to accomplish this, it uses **Markov Chain** taking to account the last **two** characters to determine the next one.
 The program also calculate the probability that a character sequence begins or ends the name.
 The probability table takes into account the frequency of the name then a character sequence coming from a frequent name will have more weight than one coming from less frequent names.

-The output marks generated names found in the input (i.e. the program generated an existing name) by appending asterisk character (*) at the name's end.
+The output marks by appending asterisk character (*) at the name's end generated names found in the input (i.e. the program generated an existing name).

 ## How to use